Athletic Training Calendar

 How Do You Sign Up??

-- You can sign up 2 hours in advance at the MVP Class Signup across from RollerCon Registration. *
+- On site signup is 2 hours in advance of each class session at the MVP Class Signup across from RollerCon Registration. *

 - Classes are all labeled by skill levels.
-We CANNOT register you for a class that isn’t your Tron skill level (our system does not allow it).
+We will not register you for a class that isn’t your skill level.

 - A whiteboard outside the pre-registration lists which classes are available for signup.